• the Cine-Tourist

 Google Maps

-Furthermore, when in Bébé victime d'une erreur judicieuse we see the company leaving the studios to film in the streets, the door by which they leave is that of the Pathé studios, on the next street along, the Rue du Bois (now Rue Anatole France):
+Furthermore, when in Bébé victime d'une erreur judiciaire we see Bébé and company leaving the studios to film in the streets, the door by which they leave is that of the Pathé studios, on the next street along, the rue du Bois (now rue Anatole France):

 Picture